 Hunt games are limited things.
-The upcoming Diamond and Ruby is a hunt game that's very good, even though it shouldn't be.
-You won't stop playing it.
+Diamond and Ruby is a hunt game that's actually very good, very replayable.

 The handmade games have been pushed off the agenda by the apps, and what you see is an archive of some of the games that were made.
 I'll put in notes about the construction problems and possibilities.
 Photography can be tricky.